Teal-labs-developer/react-starter-init/README.md

 		Follow steps according to platform :

 		1. **Android**
-		You need to generate SHA and add the generated fingerprint to your firebase config for android app.
+		You need to generate SHA1 and add the generated fingerprint to your firebase config for android app.
 			```
 			// For Debug
 			keytool -list -v -keystore debug.keystore -alias androiddebugkey -storepass android -keypass android